fagundessana/fagundessana/README.md

 🎓 **Student of Systems Development (AMS) | ETEC Zona Leste**
 💻 Passionate about technology and innovation
-🌍 Constant learner, building today to reach the eternal
+🌍 Constant learner, building today for a better tomorrow

 ---